CSC207-UofT/course-project-trackr/phase1/design_document.md

 This hybrid approach allows us to reap the benefits of both modules: we get the intuitive module layout of organizing by function (if you want to edit a viewmodel, find the viewmodel folder) and the ease-of-adherence to clean architecture through the examination of module imports.

 ## Design Patterns

-- A summary of any design patterns your group has implemented (or plans to implement).

 ### Dependency Injection